ArtsEngine/ArtsEngagementJupyterBook-Build/analysis/dictionaries.md

 In order to measure different patterns among the student responses, we used three separate linguistic analysis tools to characterize the language used.
 Each tool has a different focus, utilizing domain-specific dictionaries to search strings of words and classify matching words or patterns of words among a series of categories.

-- **Docuscope Language Action Types (LATs)** analyzes rhetorical features such as persuasiveness or first-person reporting; covers 40 million linguistic patterns of English classified into over 100 categories of rhetorical effects{cite}`kaufer2004power,ishizaki2012computer`.
+- **Docuscope Language Action Types (LATs)** analyzes rhetorical features such as persuasiveness or first-person reporting; covers 40 million linguistic patterns of English classified into over 100 categories of rhetorical effects {cite}`kaufer2004power,ishizaki2012computer`.

 - **Automated Integrative Complexity (AIC)** measures the cognitive structure implied in a speaker’s verbal content including how well they identify different dimensions of an issue and integrate different ideas {cite}`conway2014automated,houck2014automated`.